mfathy00/vim-awesome/README.md

 ```
 :PlugUpdate
 ```
+Note about vimproc package how to install it check ==> that http://vimawesome.com/plugin/vimproc-vim

 I use vim-plug you can get more information about it ==> https://github.com/junegunn/vim-plug

 To add more plugins ==> http://vimawesome.com/